+We will audit registrants' CPD, randomly, and will link the audit process to the renewal of registration.
 Every time you renew your registration, you will need to sign to confirm that you have met these standards.
-We will then randomly audit a proportion of health professionals, who will be asked to send in evidence to show how their CPD meets the standards.
-These health professionals will not have their registration renewed until their profile has been assessed and found to meet our standards.
+From 2008, whenever a profession renews its registration, we will randomly audit a proportion of health professionals from that profession, who will be asked to send in evidence to show how their CPD meets the standards.
+These health professionals will remain on the Register, but will not have their registration renewed until their profile has been assessed and found to meet our standards.